bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

 strategies.
 (They go on to reuse the microkernel for several related operations, such as the symmetric cases).

 I had to try to write this in Rust.
-It's not going to be revolutionary, but it's going to be fun, and a heck of an improvement over a naive matrix multiplication algorithm.
-This algorithm packs its data into a form that's efficient to process, then feeds it to the microkernel.
+It’s not going to be revolutionary, but it’s going to be fun, and a heck of an improvement over a naive matrix multiplication algorithm.
+This algorithm packs its data into a form that’s efficient to process, then feeds it to the microkernel.
 Packing the data pays off already when the matrices are very small.